PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 ```

 Each load is its own trace.
 Browse recent activity on the [/traces](https://uatracer.com/traces) page, filter by user agent, and tick **"JS ran"** to see only the agents that actually execute.
 The [source is on GitHub](https://github.com/PaulKinlan/ua-tracer): a single Deno file and a Deno KV database, nothing more.

+I'd love some feedback on this and if you have any other tests that you would like me to add.